- Academic Programs

 Am I required to have health insurance to attend college?

 No. However, illnesses, emergencies, and accidents can cost thousands of dollars.
-Health insurance may not be mandatory, but it is strongly encouraged.
+Having health insurance is not mandatory, but it is strongly encouraged.
 If you choose to buy your own insurance plan, please make sure that the plan coverage includes physicians, hospitals, and clinics in Wilson, N.C.
 For assistance, please visit www.healthcare.org/north-carolina/.

 Should I bring my health insurance card with me to College?